 Register My Service Animal often receives calls asking what to do if a business does not allow service animal access.
 Individuals that do not have service dogs are not always familiar with the ADA laws and the legal rights of people that rely on service dog.
-Here are some suggestions for how to handle a situation in which you feel you or a loved one has been unfairly denied access with a service dog.
+Here are some suggestions on what to do if your service dog is denied access or for how to handle a situation in which you feel you or a loved one has been unfairly denied access with a service dog.

 Attempt to Stay Calm